Kubo-Martin-Schwinger states of Path-structured Flow in Directed Brain Synaptic Networks

-This formalism is an algebraic extension~\cite{hugenholtz1972} of classical quantum statistical mechanics where observables are represented by self-adjoint matrices, the time evolution of the system is generated by a Hamiltonian $H$ as $\a_t(U)=e^{itH}Ue^{-itH}$, and there is a unique equilibrium state for any fixed inverse temperature $\b$, given by the Gibbs state $\o_\b(U) =\Tr(\rho U) $, where $\rho$ is the density matrix $e^{-\b H } / \Tr(e^{-\b H})$ and $H$ usually corresponds to the total energy of the system.
+for all analytic elements $V,U$.
+Such $\o$ is called a {\em KMS state}.
+This formalism is an algebraic extension~\cite{hugenholtz1972} of classical quantum statistical mechanics~\cite{Hall2013}, where observables are represented by self-adjoint matrices, time-evolution is generated by a Hamiltonian $H$ via $\a_t(U)=e^{itH}Ue^{-itH}$, and equilibrium states are given by the Gibbs state $\o_\b(U) =\Tr(\rho U) $, with $\rho = e^{-\b H } / \Tr(e^{-\b H})$.

-Here, the C*-algebra $\cal O$ is defined as the {\em Toeplitz-Cuntz-Krieger (TCK) algebra}~\cite{raeburn2005graph} of $G$, capturing all possible flow pathways through sums of products of operators on an infinite-dimensional Hilbert space.
-Equipped with its natural dynamics, we show that the KMS states of the resulting algebraic quantum system are generated by a set of probability distributions that quantitatively describe the interaction profile of each neuron.
+Here, the use of this formalism is motivated by its ability to rigorously describe the dynamics of path-structured flow, though our framework does not involve traditional quantum phenomena. $\cal O$ is the {\em Toeplitz-Cuntz-Krieger (TCK) algebra}~\cite{raeburn2005graph} of $G$, capturing all possible flow pathways through operators on an infinite-dimensional Hilbert space.
+Equipped with its natural dynamics, the KMS states of the resulting algebraic quantum system are generated by probability distributions, interpreted as stationary states of a generalized non-Markovian stochastic process with exponentially decaying memory (see Appendix~\ref{Appendix:process}), that describe the interaction profiles of all neurons.
 These KMS states provide a rigorous foundation for uncovering the mechanisms through which network structure drives the dynamic states of functional interactions.
+While this work focuses on establishing and illustrating the conceptual foundations of our AQM-based framework, its functional implications and detailed applications are presented in a companion study~\cite{Moutuou2024b}.